theapprenticeproject/TAP_AI4All/README.md

 - If Neo4j is enabled, route to Graph RAG; on failure, fallback to Pinecone.
 - If Neo4j is disabled, route to SQL Agent; on failure, fallback to Pinecone.

-Your public API wires into this router and supports GET & POST (Frappe whitelisted), and logs each call with `log_query_event`.
+ The public API wires into this router and supports GET & POST (Frappe whitelisted), and logs each call with `log_query_event`.

 ## 📦 Installation